 As of 2017, they claim to have nearly 320,000 Consultants selling their products all over the world.

 Arbonne Social Media Selling

-The company brought together the most elite members to work on personal branding, unique content, and coordinated marketing strategies that increased individual leads and integrated intelligence with a new customer relationship management system, all while cutting through the social media noise.
+The company gathered together its finest members to collaborate on personal branding, original content, and coordinated marketing techniques that raised individual leads and combined intelligence with a new customer relationship management system.

-To determine the true effectiveness of each consultant’s social performance, the company extracted social media data at the individual consultant level.
-With minimal input from sales teams and minimal interference in day-to-day activities, they were able to tailor social strategies for each individual and across teams their custom tool.
+The company extracted social media data at the individual consultant level to determine the true effectiveness of each consultant’s social performance.
+With minimal input from sales teams and minimal interference in day-to-day activities, they could tailor social strategies for each individual and across teams their custom tool.

-The company calculated overall reach, engagement, and supporting audience data using simple code and repackaged it into simple directives that a consultant could use right away.
+The company calculated overall reach, engagement, and supporting audience data using simple code and repackaged it into simple directives that a consultant could use immediately.

 “Custom Tool: The S4DC Social Media Performance Predictor (SMPP)”

-The S4DC SMPP starts with a standard social data collection module that makes use of Facebook Graph API and Pages.
+The S4DC SMPP starts with a standard social data collection module that uses Facebook Graph API and Pages.

-This information is then uploaded to a cloud-based module, which allows for real-time access.
+This information is then uploaded to a cloud-based module, allowing real-time access.
 They calculate insights in a graphical format using this internally shared module.